 - Glycerin (can find at your local big box store; will run you about $3.50)

 - Small jars

 - E6000 or hot glue gun (I prefer E6000)

-I filled my jar about 3/4 full and added 1 tbsp of Glycerin.
-I played around with the amount of Glycerin I used and found that 1 tbsp was enough for the size of the jars I was using.
-You really don’t want to add too much glyercin or it will be too oily and the glitter will clump together and not look very pretty.
+Fill jar about 3/4 full and added 1 tbsp of Glycerin.
+1 tbsp is enough for the size of the jars shown below.
+Don’t add too much glyercin or it will be too oily and the glitter will clump together and not look very pretty.

 You don’t want to fill your jars all the way to the top.
 Leave some room for shaking.

 After adding your Glycerin pour glitter into the jar.
 I did a mix of fine and chunky glitter that totaled roughly 1.5 tbsp worth.
 There is no magic formula for this part…add at least enough to coat the bottom of the jar about 1/2″ thick.